Atmospheric River: Tracking live storm coverage throughout Merced

 MERCED, Calif.
 (KFSN) -- The atmospheric river hitting Central California has greatly impacted the North Valley.

-Major flooding, including Bear Creek overflowing, has forced multiple schools to close along with evacuation orders.
+Major flooding, including Bear Creek overflowing, forced multiple schools to close along with evacuation orders.

+The Merced County Emergency Operations Center opened a flood hotline to help residents impacted.
+The number to the hotline is 209-385-7563.

 EVACUATION ORDERS

-Evacuation orders have been issued in Merced as an intense storm causes Bear Creek to overflow.
+Evacuation orders have been issued in Merced as the intense storm caused Bear Creek to overflow along with major street flooding.

-Sheriff Vern Warnke issued an evacuation order for the entire community of Planada, which has a population of nearly 4,000 people.
+Sheriff Vern Warnke issued an evacuation order for the entire community of Planada on Tuesday, which has a population of nearly 4,000 people.

-Planada residents are asked to meet at the Dollar General for bus pickup.

 An order means there is an immediate threat to life and that residents should leave immediately.